|From Google Cloud Platform in Action by J.J. Geewax

 This might not seem like a lot, but keep in mind that each city has many different data centers to choose from.
 By this measure, there are thirteen different physical places where your resources can exist.

 How does this stack up to other cloud providers, as well as traditional hosting providers?
 Let’s take a look:

 Looking at these numbers, it seems that Google Cloud brings up the rear compared to the other cloud service providers.
 That said, there are typically two reasons why you might choose a provider based on data center locations offered, and both are focused on network latency:

 - You need ultra-low latency between your servers and your customers.
 An example is high-frequency trading where you typically need to host services only microseconds away from a stock exchange, because responding even one millisecond slower than your competitors means you could lose out on a trade.

 - You have customers who are far from the nearest data center.
 A common example is businesses in Australia (where neither Google nor Digital Ocean offer data center locations), and the nearest options (Taiwan or Singapore, respectively) are still far away.
 This means that even something as simple as loading a web page from Australia can be frustratingly slow.

+Of course, there are many Advantages of Data Centre usage so the location isn’t always important.
 If your requirements are less strict, the location of data centers shouldn’t make too much of a difference in choosing a cloud provider, but it’s still important to understand your latency requirements and what geographical location means for that.